MinuMThomas/LivePlants/README.md

     *  As a user I can input my credit/debit card details

 - User Profile
-    *  As a user I can sign in/create a profile so that I can avail of the sites full functionality ie. leave customer reviews
+    *  As a user I can sign in/create a profile so that I can avail of the sites full functionality including leave customer reviews

 - Contact site owner/Social links
     *  As a user I can signup to a Newsletter